Hexavalent Chromium Testing Lab Houston, TX

 What is the OSHA PEL for hexavalent chromium?

 OSHA's PEL for Cr(VI) is 5 µg/m³ as an 8-hour TWA under 29 CFR 1910.1026 (general industry) and 29 CFR 1926.1126 (construction).
 The action level is 2.5 µg/m³ TWA.
-Exceeding the action level triggers mandatory medical surveillance, quarterly monitoring, and employee notification.
+Exceeding the action level triggers mandatory medical surveillance, quarterly air monitoring, and employee notification.
 The NIOSH REL is 0.2 µg/m³ — 25× more protective than the OSHA PEL — because Cr(VI) is an IARC Group 1 confirmed human carcinogen causing lung cancer with no demonstrated safe threshold.
 AGT Labs reports all Cr(VI) results against the action level, OSHA PEL, and NIOSH REL on every report.

 Why can't NIOSH 7300 be used for hexavalent chromium compliance?